Curriculum & Instruction: M.Ed. - Master of Education

 About This Program

-This program is designed for individuals who want to make a difference in educational settings by developing more effective instructional practices and better curriculum development strategies.
-This program is 100% online and asynchronous.
+This program is designed for individuals who want to make a difference in educational settings by developing more effective curricular and instructional practices to better serve students.
+The fully asynchronous online program curriculum is designed to equip educators with the knowledge and skills to be successful in an ever-changing educational landscape.

 In addition to core requirements in the four pillars of the program (curriculum, instruction, assessment, and diversity), students will select an area of emphasis from the following areas: